butlerx/jetlag/README.md

 ## Features

-- Simple, lightweight web application built with lit.js
+- Simple, lightweight web application built with Yew
-- No build steps required - runs directly in your browser
 - All notes stored locally in your browser
 - No syncing or server requirements - your data stays on your device
 - Designed specifically to enhance your Jet Lag: The Game Hide and Seek